The Number One HR Solution on Salesforce

 The job search is already hard enough without adding extra stress and uncertainty to the interview process.
 Treat job seekers the way that you would want to be treated when you are undergoing a job search, with full transparency and respect.

-By failing to offer an update to candidates, you will be causing damage to your corporate image as well as creating a negative candidate experience for that job applicant.
+By failing to notify candidates, you will be causing damage to your corporate image as well as creating a negative candidate experience for that job applicant.
 Furthermore, it is quite unfair to keep an applicant waiting in the dark after they have devoted time to and effort to apply for a position with your company.
-After all, preparing tailored cover letters and taking part in responding to interview questions takes time.
+After all, preparing tailored cover letters and responding to interview questions takes time.

 You can keep a resume on file for qualified candidates and if a future role is a good fit for them you can contact them to apply.
 Keeping them in mind for future job openings can be beneficial to both parties, as you will have candidates in mind that you have already vetted.